opensearch-project/observability/docs/dev/Zeppelin_backend_adaptor.md

   - Download [ODFE-SQL Driver](https://opendistro.github.io/for-elasticsearch/downloads.html) Jar file
   - To Use JDBC interpreter:
     - **To add the JDBC interpreter settings for ODFE-SQL:**
+      - Open Zeppelin in browser `localhost:8080`
       - Please click the top right menu beside drop down and select interpreter option
+      - Click on "+ Create" Button
-      - Add ODFE-SQL interpreter with type JDBC -** configure name: “odfesql” **-
+      - Add ODFE-SQL interpreter with type JDBC **configure name: “odfesql”**
       - Note: The name you assign to the interpreter is used later for accessing paragraphs in notebook - “%odfesql”
       - Edit config for with ODFE-SQL Driver details (Please refer to the [Github README](https://github.com/opendistro-for-elasticsearch/sql-jdbc))
     - **If using the default settings, add below mentioned changes in interpreter config:**